-There were no observed seabird interactions in the Australian ETBF in 2016 and two observed seabird interactions in 2017 (Table 1a).
-Seabird interactions occurring in the ETBF are reported annually to the Western and Central Pacific Fisheries Commission (WCPFC; e.g. Patterson et al. 2018).
+There was one observed seabird interactions in the Australian ETBF in 2018, and no observed seabird interactions in 2019 and 2020 (Table 3).
+Seabird interactions occurring in the ETBF are reported annually to the Western and Central Pacific Fisheries Commission (WCPFC; e.g. Blake et al. 2021b).

-Table 1a Observed interactions between seabird species and ETBF vessels (CCSBT statistical area 4 and 7) in 2016 and 2017.
+Table 3 Observed interactions between seabird species and ETBF vessels (CCSBT statistical area 4 and 7) in 2018, 2019 and 2020.
 Capture and mortality rates are given as per thousand hooks.
 Note: data are from shots in the ETBF where SBT were caught.
 The fate of some individuals is 'undetermined' and is therefore not listed as a live release or a mortality.
-Observed interactions in 2016 and 2017 are from electronic monitoring.
+Observed interactions are from electronic monitoring.
 Scientific names are given in Appendix IV.